 - Community Murals

 - Diversity Centered Activities (e.g. Workshops or Speakers)

 - Diversity Centered Events (e.g. Unity or Multicultural Day)

-All Diversity Projects must be able to be completed by April 30 of the year following the award of the grant.
+All Diversity Projects must be completed by May 31st of the year following the award of the grant.

 How do I apply for a Diversity Project Grant?

 - The name/title of lead applicant, group members (if any), the lead campus

 - A statement that explains the project in detail and includes proposed dates, times, activities, location and desired outcomes